 Get Rid of your Accent, Part One

-This book was published in 2006 and became an international best-seller.
-It was converted into the app, and the app was translated into Russian and Chinese.
+This book was published in 2006 and has become an international bestseller.
+It was converted into an app, which was also translated into both Russian and Chinese.

-It helps with clarity of speech.
-If you are not sure how to pronounce particular English sounds it will lead to unintelligible speech.
+This book helps with clarity of speech.
 In this speech training manual, we deal with all RP (Received Pronunciation) English sounds.
-It will help you sound educated.
-The book is available as printed version with CDs, on Kindle and Audible.
+This book will help you sound educated.
+It’s available as a printed version with CDs, on Kindle and Audible, and as three apps.

 "I found this book by chance on Amazon in early 2007.
 I was searching for a practical and effective "hands-on" book, since I was disappointed with the academic style of "English Pronunciation in Use".
 To be fair "Pronunciation in Use" is an excellent book, full of information for the students who want to progress in the study of English phonetics and phonology, but it's even too rich in details for most of non-native speakers of English who are still struggling with their pronunciation and are searching for something "practical" that can give "quick results".
 Many people (who would otherwise benefit from studying pronunciation) cannot simply be bothered to study the phonetic symbols, and they just think that good pronunciation is all about that: plainly wrong, because it can be much easier and fun!